Fire (character): Super Friends

 Beatriz da Costa, alias Green Fury, is the president of the Brazilian branch of Wayne Enterprises.
 Due to Brazilian mysticism, she possesses an array of abilities which includes the power to exhale vast quantities of mystical green fire.
 She can also fly, alter her clothing at will, and display a limited capacity to project hallucinations.
 In her first appearance, she confronts and battles Superman, who is controlled by the "puppet master" Overlord, Sandor Fine.
 In her next appearance, Green Fury calls the Super Friends to help defeat the villain Green Thumb (Fargo Keyes), and months later reveals her secret origin to them to thwart the demons from a green hell.

 Global Guardians

-Green Fury becomes a member of the Global Guardians when Superman, recruited by Doctor Mist, asks for assistance in locating one of many ancient artifacts being pursued by a powerful group of evil mystics.
-They battle a wizard called El Dorado in an ancient, overgrown city deep in the jungle.
+Green Fury becomes a member of the Global Guardians when Superman, recruited by Doctor Mist, asks for assistance in locating one of many ancient artifacts being pursued by a group of mystics.
+They battle a wizard called El Dorado in an ancient city deep in the jungle.
 The two face off against 'spirit jaguars' and seemingly lose the artifact, a crown, to the wizard.
 Costa then assists Superman and other Guardians in battling the wizards, El Dorado included, on Easter Island.
 The heroes catch a break after learning that Superman swapped the artifacts with fakes.
 This prevents the rise to power of the entity the wizards followed, Thaumar Dhai.
 Though not as powerful as planned, Dhai was still a threat.
 Green Fury's mystical based powers were essential in destroying him.